Rail map of Northern New South Wales and Eastern Australia

 Schedule: Three trains run each way each day departing Sydney in the morning, midday and in the late afternoon.
 The morning train runs through the day and terminates at Casino in the late afternoon.
 The midday departure runs through the afternoon an terminates at Grafton in the evening.
 The afternoon departure from Sydney runs overnight and runs through to Brisbane where it arrives early the following morning.
 In the other direction there is one daily departure from Brisbane early in the morning that arrives in Sydney in the late afternoon, a departure from Casino in the late evening that runs overnight to Sydney, and a morning departure from Grafton.
 The Casino trains connect with buses to and from Brisbane via the Gold Coast.
 Advance reservations are required for all trains.

 The Westlander (Brisbane to Charleville)Queensland Railways Westlander train is the most comfortable way to travel between Brisbane and the towns of South-West Queensland.
-The fully air-conditioned train has seating and sleeping accommodation as well as a dining car serving hot meals.
-This is a wonderfully relaxing way to journey - the way rail travel was meant to be!
+The fully air-conditioned train has seating accommodation and food is available on board.

 Schedule: The Westlander departs Brisbane Roma Street station two evenings each week and travels up the range to Toowoomba, then through the night to the western towns of Roma and Charleville.
 On the return journey, the Westlander departs Charleville in the afternoon for the overnight trip back to Brisbane arriving Roma Street station arriving late the following morning.
 Co-ordinated buses connect Charleville to Cunnamulla and Quilpie.
 Advance reservations are essential for all travel on The Westlander.

-Hunter Line (Newcastle to Scone and Dungog)Frequent local NSW Trainlink trains run between Newcastle, Maitland and Telarah.
+Hunter Line (Hamilton to Scone and Dungog)Frequent local NSW Trainlink trains run between Hamilton, Maitland and Telarah.
 A few trains each day extend further North to Dungog, or further North-West up the Hunter Valley to Muswellbrook and Scone.
 These trains are air-conditioned and offer economy class seating accommodation.

-Schedule:Trains between downtown Newcastle and Maitland/Telarah depart twice hourly.
-Trains depart Newcastle for Scone, Dungog and return very early in the morning, then again later in the morning, around midday and in the afternoon.
-These trains are timed for convenient day return trips from these towns into Newcastle, but its also possible to make a day return from Newcastle.
+Schedule:Trains between Hamilton and Maitland/Telarah depart twice hourly.
+Trains depart Hamilton for Scone, Dungog and return very early in the morning, then again later in the morning, around midday and in the afternoon.
+Since closure of the downtown Newcastle railway on 26/12/2014 it is no longer convenient to visit Newcastle from the Hunter Valley by train.
 When travelling from Sydney, you should change to these trains at Hamilton station.
 Reservations are not necessary - just buy your ticket at the station.

 Northern Tablelands XplorerNSW Trainlink Northern Tablelands Xplorer train is the most relaxing way to travel between Sydney, Maitland, the Hunter Valley, New England and North-Western New South Wales.
 Xplorer trains are fully air-conditioned and offer a choice of first and economy class seating.
 An on-board buffet meal service is available.
 This is a very scenic journey that takes you through the Hawkesbury River region, then through the Central Coast of NSW, through the suburbs of Newcastle then up the beautiful Hunter Valley to the historic railway town of Werris Creek.
 The train divides at Werris Creek - the first section travels to the New England city of Tamworth and the elegant University city of Armidale.
 The other section of the train heads north-west to the cotton growing towns of Narrabri and Moree.